-- ECO 580 Economics for Teachers (1-3 sem. hrs.)
-A conceptual framework for the study of economics and overview relating to the basic economic problem, economic systems, resource allocation, economic growth and stability, economic institutions, and goals.
-Foundation course intended for classroom teachers with little or no background in economics.
-Open only to students majoring in education.
-PREREQ: consent of instructor. - ECO 594 Topics: Teaching Economics (1-3 sem. hrs.)
+- ECO 594 Topics: Teaching Economics (1-3 sem. hrs.)
 Strategies and activities for teaching economics and selected economic topics at the elementary and secondary levels; instructional resources and their effective use in the classroom; sample curriculum guides; curriculum development activities.
 May be repeated for credit when topics vary.
 Open only to students majoring in education.
 PREREQ: consent of instructor. - ECO 610 Business and the Changing Global Environment (3,0,3) Nature of the business organization; broad, integrated view of contemporary issues and environments in which businesses operate; themes to be carried forward throughout the MBA program, including global nature of business, total quality management, and legal and social responsibilities of business.
 PREREQ: admission to the MBA program or permission of MBA director. - ECO 625 Managerial Economics (3,0,3) Examination of the three key elements of organizational architecture-decision rights, incentive systems, and control systems; application of transaction cost theory to organizational behavior and corporate governance.
 PREREQ: admission to the MBA program or consent of MBA director. - ECO 694 Selected Topics in Economics (3,0,3) Study of a selected contemporary area in economics; Topic listed in Schedule of Classes.
 Repeatable for a maximum of 6 semester hours if topics differ.
 Open only to MBA students.
 PREREQ: ECO 625. - ECO 699 Independent Study in Economics (1-3 sem. hrs.)
 Specialized aspect or topic in economics chosen by student and appropriate faculty member.
 Repeatable for a maximum of 6 semester hours.
 Subject to academic regulations pertaining to independent study as given in MBA catalog.
 Open only to MBA students.
 PREREQ: ECO 625